CAFapi/querybuilder/README.md

                         { "IS_ROOT", new List<string>() { "true" } },
                         { "CLASSIFIED", new List<string>() { "true" } },
                         { "COLLECTION_STATUS", new List<string>() { "CONTENT" } },
-                        { "FILE_PATH", new List<string>()
+                        { "FILE_PATH", new List<string>() {
-                        { "//alpha-agent04/EnronData/Sent Items/enron guaranty (forest oil - conf).doc" } },
+                            "//alpha-agent04/EnronData/Sent Items/enron guaranty (forest oil - conf).doc" } },
                         { "REPOSITORY_ID", new List<string>() { "100" } },
                         { "TITLE", new List<string>() { "enron guaranty (forest oil - conf).doc" } },
-                        { "CONTENT", new List<string>() { "ENRON CORP.\n\nGuaranty\n\nThis Guaranty (this “Guaranty”), "
+                        { "CONTENT", new List<string>() {
-                        + "dated effective as of August 16, 2001 Guarantor will directly or "
+                            "ENRON CORP.Guaranty This Guaranty (this “Guaranty”), dated effective as of August 16, 2001 "
-                        + "indirectly benefit from the transactions to be entered into between Enron and Counterparty;"
-                        + "NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby "
+                        + " In consideration of Counterparty entering into the Contract, Guarantor agrees as follows:"
-                        + "covenants and agrees as follows:1.
-GUARANTY.
-Subject to the provisions "
-                        + "hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due "
+                        + " 1.
+Guarantor hereby irrevocably and unconditionally guarantees"
-                        + "of the obligations of Enron (the “Obligations”) to Counterparty under the Contract." } }
+                        + " the timely payment when due of the obligations of Enron to Counterparty under the Contract." } }
                     }
                 },
                 {